-The dental assistant typically assists the dentist or dental hygienist in the care of patients.
-The assistant generally works chair side, but may also work in the business office and dental laboratory.
+Dental assisting is aiding the dentist or dental hygienist in the care of patients.
+The dental assistant generally works chairside during patient care, but may also work in the business office and dental laboratory.
 The dental assistant is not licensed, but may be certified.
 Most dental assistants who choose to become nationally certified take the Dental Assisting National Board’s (DANB) Certified Dental Assistant (CDA) examination.
 Some states provide for certification in specific expanded duties for dental assistants who have had special training.
 Responsibilities of the dental assistant vary depending upon the education of the individual and the laws of the state regulating dental practice.

 Your session is about to expire.
 Do you want to continue logged in?